EMSA-Analytics/INQ/README.md

 # INQ_MASTER
-THIS is the current TEMPLATE CODE
+## THIS is the source code for Short and Shorter
 SalesForce Monthly INQ report
-INQ is now a functional code Do not make any changes to this code, create a branch and work from your branch insert an image?